 Formerly known as Jabber, XMPP is the 'Extensible Messaging and Presence Protocol.'
-This page discusses how PSYC relates to XMPP, how psyced implements it and discusses some open points about XMPP which so far have been reason enough not to drop the development of PSYC.
+This page discusses how PSYC relates to XMPP and how psyced implements it.
+But you probably came here because we describe its fundamental architectural problems.
 Documentation on how to use Jabber with psyced and PSYC is kept at http://www.psyced.org/psyc-jabber.en.html

 Siehe auch FAQ.